FCSplayz/VectorTyping/README.md

 ## Unity Project Installation

 To add this library to your Unity project, create a new folder in the `Assets` folder of your project and name it `VectorTyping`, then put the files found in this repository in the newly created `VectorTyping` folder.
+After following these steps, you should be able to use the `VectorTyping` namespace and its Vector types for your Unity project.

 ## Contribution Policy